magento/magento2-samples/sample-module-custom-deploymentconfig/README.md

 *   <a href="#lic">License</a>

 <h2 id="syn">Synopsis</h2>
-This module contains one command-line command under `example:show-custom-deployment-config` that enables you to add custom options to the Magento deployment configuration.
+This module contains one command-line command under `example:show-custom-deployment-config` that enables you to display custom options you added to the Magento deployment configuration.

-You can use this sample module as an example to create your own custom commands with custom options to the <a href="http://devdocs.magento.com/guides/v2.0/install-gde/install/cli/install-cli-subcommands-deployment.html">`setup:config:set`</a> command.
+Creating custom options is discussed in <a href="#add-options">Add custom options to <code>setup:config:set</code></a>.

 <h2 id="over">Overview</h2>
 `setup:config:set` is a command for managing Magento deployment configuration.
-Modules are able to store their own custom configuration in the Magento deployment configuration and later retrieve from it.
-Custom options will also appear in the `setup:install` command, allowing the user to specify custom configuration during installation.
+Modules store their custom configuration in the Magento deployment configuration and later retrieve from it.
+Custom options also display in the `setup:install` command, allowing the user to specify custom configuration during installation.

 <h2 id="install">Install the sample module</h2>